Announcing the 2023 Data Science Collaboration Challenge Winners!

 For this year's challenge, we're looking for lesson plan submissions that show students how data can help draw connections between subjects and further enhance their understanding of various school subjects.

-How will the winning entries be chosen?
+How were the winning entries chosen?

 What have previous entries looked like?